top of page

 Funding for Therapy

-At ABC Speech Pathology, we understand that accessing funding for therapy can feel overwhelming.
-There are several funding pathways available to support children and families, including NDIS funding, Medicare Health Care Plans using Doctor Referral, and other community based programs.
+There are several funding pathways available to support children and their families, including NDIS funding, Medicare Plans, and private health rebates.
 The information and links below are provided to help guide you toward the most relevant funding options for your child’s needs.

 MEDICARE PLANS